miketaylr/miketaylr.com-blog/_posts/2014-01-17-word-break-break-word.md

 }
 ```

-So why aren't there any hyphens appearing in Firefox, which supports CSS hyphens (Chrome doesn't yet)?
+So why aren't there any hyphens appearing in Firefox, which supports CSS hyphens?
 I [binged][ddg] some things and lots of example code on the web looks pretty darn similar to what wired.com has.

-So `word-break: break-all` is really intended for predominantly CJK scripts (from what I gather), where breaking up a "word" (grapheme cluster?) isn't such a big deal, and `word-wrap: break-word` really is for non-CJK scripts.
+After reading some specs and stackoverflows I learned that `word-break: break-all` is really intended for predominantly CJK scripts (from what I gather), where breaking up a "word" (grapheme cluster?) isn't such a big deal, and `word-wrap: break-word` really is for non-CJK scripts.

-Furthermore, what the heck is `word-break: break-word`?
+OK, cool.
+But what the heck is `word-break: break-word`?
 It's not in the [CSS3 Text spec][spec], the only valid values for `word-break` are `normal`, `keep-all`, and `break-all`.

 This comment from WebKit's [RenderStyleConstants.h][render] suggests that it was added by WebKit (which Blink inherited) for IE compatibility.